-- The determination of materiality in accordance with ISA (NZ) 3201 and where applicable: - ${\circ}$ The determination of materiality for components and communication thereof to component auditors in accordance with ISA (NZ) $600.^2$ - The preliminary identification of significant components and material classes of transactions, account balances and disclosures. - Preliminary identification of areas where there may be a higher risk of material misstatement. - The impact of the assessed risk of material misstatement at the overall financial statement level on direction, supervision and review. - The manner in which the auditor emphasises to engagement team members the need to maintain a questioning mind and to exercise professional scepticism in gathering and evaluating audit evidence. - Results of previous audits that involved evaluating the operating effectiveness of internal control, including the nature of identified deficiencies and action taken to address them. - The discussion of matters that may affect the audit with firm personnel responsible for performing other services to the entity.
+- The determination of materiality in accordance with ISA (NZ) 320 and where applicable: - The determination of component performance materiality and communication thereof to component auditors in accordance with ISA (NZ) 600 (Revised). - The initial expectations about the classes of transactions, account balances and disclosures that may be significant. - Preliminary identification of areas where there may be a higher risk of material misstatement. - The impact of the assessed risk of material misstatement at the overall financial statement level on direction, supervision and review. - The manner in which the auditor emphasises to engagement team members the need to maintain a questioning mind and to exercise professional scepticism in gathering and evaluating audit evidence. - Results of previous audits that involved evaluating the operating effectiveness of internal control, including the nature of identified deficiencies and action taken to address them. - The discussion of matters that may affect the audit with firm personnel responsible for performing other services to the entity.

-1 ISA (NZ) 320, Materiality in Planning and Performing an Audit.
+&lt;sup>1 ISA (NZ) 320, Materiality in Planning and Performing an Audit.

-2 ISA (NZ) 600, Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors), paragraphs 21-23 and 40(c).
+&lt;sup>2 ISA (NZ) 600 (Revised), Special Considerations - Audits of Group Financial Statements (Including the Work of Component Auditors), paragraphs 35-36.